Cyber Monday 2018: PS4 Pro with Red Dead Redemption 2, plus Xbox One for $200 and Nintendo Switch bundles

 If you want the more powerful Xbox One X 1TB by itself, you can get it for $100 off from numerous retailers now.

-Xbox One X 1TB Gold Rush Special Edition Battlefield V Bundle for $430 (save over $70)Best Buy
+Xbox One X 1TB Gold Rush Special Edition Battlefield 5 Bundle for $430 (save over $70)Best Buy

 Want to kickstart your Xbox One X gaming experience?
-With this deal, you'll get an extra controller and Battlefield V.
+With this deal, you'll get an extra controller and Battlefield 5.

 This deal is live online but expect to see similar versions of it at Amazon and elsewhere.
 For instance, Walmart has the Xbox One X bundled with several game options for $429, including one with PUBG, Fallout 76 or NBA 2K19.